CodeFactoryLLC/Public-Projects/Contributing.md

 ### Build New or Improve Existing Packages?

-A good primer on how to build a publish your own CodeFactory Command Automation is available [here](http://docs.codefactory.software/guidance/usage-intro.html).
+A good primer on how to build a publish your own CodeFactory Automation Command is available [here](http://docs.codefactory.software/guidance/usage-intro.html).

-When [Designing Software Factories with CodeFactory](http://docs.codefactory.software/guidance/design/intro.html) the possibilities of code automation are only limited by the .NET framework and the imagination of the Automation Template author.
+When [Designing Software Factories with CodeFactory](http://docs.codefactory.software/guidance/design/intro.html) the possibilities of code automation are only limited by the .NET framework and the imagination of the automation template author.

 We've identified two basic categories that have seperate design constraints and intents.
 These are Greenfield and Refactor scenarios.